by Diane Spicer

 For me, these gear weights are astounding.
 I started backpacking in the late 1970's, carrying up to one third of my body weight in heavy gear.

-Let's take a stroll (because we're going fast and light, rather than heavy and burdened) through what sets ultralight backpacking equipment apart from the regular stuff.
+Let's take a quick stroll (because we're going fast and light, rather than heavy and burdened) through what sets ultralight backpacking equipment apart from the regular stuff.

 One of the first people to notice that traveling light was the way to hike was Emma Gatewood.
 Her late-in-life Appalachian Trail adventures make me proud to be in the female hiker clan.